-A student who wishes to withdraw from the college must obtain an electronic withdrawal form from the senior director of graduate studies.
+A student who wishes to withdraw from the college must obtain an electronic withdrawal form from the program director.
 The request will be reviewed for consideration upon receipt of the completed form's electronic submission.
 Withdrawal from the college is not official until the director has signed the form.

 Withdrawals from the college with an effective date after the deadline to drop a course with a W grade will result in grades of WF.
-Grades of WF factor into the GPA the same as grades of F. In cases in which a student withdraws from the college after the deadline to withdraw with W grades and the student has documentation of a serious hardship or medical problem, they may appeal this policy.
+Grades of WF factor into the GPA the same as grades of F. In cases in which a student withdraws from the college after the deadline to withdraw with W grades and the student has documentation of a serious extenuating hardship, they may appeal this policy.
 Appeals must be submitted to the director before the last day of classes for that semester.
 The associate vice president and dean for graduate studies may approve an exception, and the student receives grades of W instead of WF.
-If requested, and documentation supports a medical cause for withdrawal, the associate vice president, in consultation with the director, may approve grades of MED for all courses instead of W or WF.
+If requested, and documentation supports a medical cause for withdrawal, the associate vice president may approve grades of MED for all courses instead of W or WF.

-For the financial aspects of withdrawal from the college, see the Financial Aid section.
+For the financial aspects of withdrawal from the college, see the Financial Aid section of the Graduate Catalog.